Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

   caption: [
-    *Feature Set Enrichment Analysis Reveals associations between microbial genes and VEP*#linebreak() (A) Volcano plots of of gene sets tested with feature set enrichment analysis (FSEA) for all 6 VEP features,
-        with enrichment score (E.S.) compared to log scaled FDR-corrected p-value (Q).
+    *Feature Set Enrichment Analysis Reveals associations between microbial genes and VEP*#linebreak() (A) Volcano plots of of gene sets tested with feature set enrichment analysis (FSEA) for all 6 VEP features for each visit (visit-1 top, visit-2 middle, visit-3 bottom) with enrichment score (E.S.) compared to log scaled FDR-corrected p-value (Q).
         Colored dots were significantly enriched (positive E.S.) or depleted (negative E.S.) relative to the tested VEP feature.